leblancfg/bayes/content/pages/index.md

 ## Logistics

 The plan is to webcam over WebEx, and perform directed sessions together as a study group.
-Suggestions for other means of doing this are more than welcome.
-Depending on interest, we can look into booking rooms.
+We are also looking into a partnership with the Canadian School of [Public Service's Digital Academy]() for a boardroom to meet in person.
+This section will be updated accordingly.